Lana K. Wilson-Combs

 is fierce on the hit TV show “Empire,” wait until you see her in “Tyler Perry’s new, revenge thriller, “Acrimony.”

-As expected, Perry who produced, wrote and directed “Acrimony,” goes for the juggler at every turn and gets the best from his cast that includes the sensational Lyriq Bent (TV’s “She’s Gotta Have It” and Ajiona Alexus (TV’s “Empire”).
+As expected, Perry who produced, wrote and directed “Acrimony,” goes for the jugular at every turn and gets the best from his cast that includes the sensational Lyriq Bent (TV’s “She’s Gotta Have It” and Ajiona Alexus (TV’s “Empire”).